clux/kubecon2020/kubecon-talk.md

 But this is still meant to be a pretty positive talk.
 Yes, some invariants are broken, but kubernetes is still remarkably consistent in its api despite shortcomings of the language.

+Also, I hope that you'll get a little bit of a high level overview of some of the recent advancements in rust like; async/streams/tokio/web frameworks/metrics/tracing that makes writing controllers in rust very enjoyable.
+THOUGH WITH CAVEAT; many rough edges atm.

 ## THANKS
 - Arnav Singh / @Arnavion for k8s-openapi
 provides structures from openapi schemas, as well as factoring out